Navel-IT/navel-installation-scripts/README.md

 navel-installation-scripts
 ==========================

-This collection of scripts provides a unified interface for installing Navel projects on different Linux distributions.
+This collection of scripts provides a unified interface for installing Navel "main projects" (each of them got a corresponding script) on different Linux distributions.

-Each project has a corresponding script for it's installation.
-For exemple navel-scheduler has `navel-scheduler-installer.sh`.

 Usage
 -----